vlazed/smh2blender/README.md

 **Bone map** and **Physics map** refer to the maps obtained in the [Obtaining maps](#obtaining-maps) tutorial.
 In addition to these is **Reference**, which is a SMH animation file of a model in reference pose. **Ref Name** refers to the name of the entity in the Reference file (usually, the model name).
 To obtain this, read the [Stop Motion Helper to Blender](#stop-motion-helper-to-blender) tutorial.

 ### Obtaining maps
+> [!IMPORTANT]
+> Make sure that the script in the [requirements](#requirements) is installed before proceeding.

 Maps are simple `.txt` files which define the order of bones or physics objects of a certain model.
-They look like this:
+Their contents look like this:
 ```
 bip_pelvis
 bip_spine_0